 #5.
 Most sales professionals are too analog and dependent on physical touch points such as f2f meetings, emails and calls.

-#6.
-In the research done by Megadeals, we saw that companies are still talking too much about how great they are, the benefits, and how great the features of their services or products are.
+Most sales professionals are still talking about how great their companies are, the benefits of working with them, and how great the features of their services or products are.

-The winners are talking more about their target segments, the customers’ change drivers, category choices and sub category choices.
+The most successful sales professionals on the other hand have a well developed messaging structure and are instead focusing on what really matters to decision makers; their target segments, the customers’ change drivers, category choices and sub category choices.

-This challenge is normally only valid for very large companies; When you want to systematise the marketing and sales around enterprise deals and Megadeals: Most companies typically choose between buying from scattered vendors, such as, for example, a sales coach, a social selling coach, a PR firm, a marketing agency.
+When companies do want to systematise their marketing and sales around enterprise deals and Megadeals it's common to look for outside help.
+Typically choosing between buying from scattered vendors, such as, for example, a sales coach, a social selling coach, a PR firm, a marketing agency.
 Or, they go to a vendor that has built a discipline covering marketing, social selling, sales, etc around large deals.

 The struggle when you buy from many different vendors is that it’s hard for the company to make it a team play, and it’s also hard to onboard new team members.